 The Royal Melbourne Institute of Technology (RMIT) started its life in the heart of Melbourne as the Working Men’s College on 7 June, 1887.
 Since then it has constantly evolved and grown in response to changing student needs, new education standards and most recently, to meet unfolding future trends.

-From a local technical college providing education in the arts, technology and trades to working men and women, the University has become a leader of technology, design and enterprise – offering postgraduate, undergraduate and vocational programs.
+From a local technical college providing education in the arts, technology and trades to working men and women, the University has become a leader of technology, design and enterprise – offering postgraduate, undergraduate and vocational programmes.

 It now has stellar city and online campuses which offer a full spectrum of degrees and courses to almost 100,000 students.
 It also leads the way with thought provoking industry research to influence how education providers, organisations and individuals learn, develop and grow and prepare for future jobs.